imizem/SynologyDDNSCloudflare/README.md

   ```

 	**Note:** For SRM users, you must connect to your device as root.
 No other username will allow these commands to run.

+  #Now we'll add a new DDNS service.
+Type "vi /etc.defaults/ddns_provider.conf" and press enter.
+You're now using a text editor to look inside the DDNS services database.

 3. **Update DDNS provider list:** Using a command line editor, insert the text below to your DMS file (Location : __/etc.defaults/ddns_provider.conf__), to add DDNS support via Cloudflare: